 Sri Lanka birdlife

-Jungle lakes invite you to have a swim, green and turquoise lakes mixed with grey water on the sides.
+Jungle lakes invite you to have a swim.
+They are green and turquoise lakes mixed with grey water on all sides.
 No, even if you’d love to swim it’s not safe.
 Use hotel pools instead.
 This hotel pool was my dream pool, it really gave me a feeling of a jungle lake:

 Hotel pool like jungle lake: Aliya Resort, Sigiriya

 What to See in Sri Lanka: Ruins of Old Capitals

 In a tropical climate the jungle grows and grows so after all the centuries the Sri Lankan jungle hides in it many ruined kingdoms.

 I have to admit didn’t know how great history Sri Lanka has.
 Sri Lanka is a country with thousands of years of history.
 Its ancient kingdoms and capitals were all located in the Central Highlands.
 The first kingdom was Anuradhapura, the second Polonnaruwa and the third Kandy.